-Conventionally, two main approaches to quantum information processing have been pursued.~\cite{r24} On the one hand, quantum information is encoded into the systems with a discrete, finite number of degrees of freedom such as qubits.
-Typical examples of qubit implementations are the nuclear spins of individual atoms in a molecule, the polarization of the photons, the ground/excited states of trapped ions, etc. On the other hand, a continuous approach has also been investigated.
-This is based on the quantum information and the correlations encoded in the degrees of freedom through the continuous variables.
-Typical examples of the continuous variable implementations are the position and momentum of a particle etc. In this study, we will mainly use the second approach.
-Specifically, both the detectors and the scalar field modes are described as continuous-variables to account the underlying bosonic degrees of freedom.
-We will use the Hamiltonian Eq.\eqref{eq:11} in the Heisenberg picture to evolve the quadrature operators $(\hat{q}_{d_{j}}(t),\hat{p}_{d_{j}}(t))$ for each detector and $(\hat{q}_{n}(t),\hat{p}_{n}(t))$ for each field mode, where $j$ runs over all detectors and n for all field modes.
-These coordinate and momentum operators satisfy the standard canonical commutation relations as follows: $[\hat{q}_{d_{j}}(t),\hat{p}_{d_{j}}(t)]=i\delta_{ij}$, $[\hat{q}_{n}(t),\hat{p}_{k}(t)]=i\delta_{nk}$.
+Conventionally, there have been two main approaches to quantum information processing~\cite{r24}.
+On one hand, quantum information is encoded into systems with a discrete and finite number of degrees of freedom, such as qubits; typical examples of qubit implementations are the nuclear spins of individual atoms in a molecule, the polarization of photons, and the ground/excited states of trapped ions.
+On the other hand, a continuous approach has also been investigated, with the correlations encoded in the degrees of freedom through continuous variables; typical examples of the continuous-variable implementations are the position and momentum of a particle.
+In the present study, we mainly use the second approach.
+Specifically, both the detectors and the scalar field modes are described as continuous variables to account for the underlying bosonic degrees of freedom.
+We use the Hamiltonian of Eq.~\eqref{eq:11} in the Heisenberg picture to evolve the quadrature operators $(\hat{q}_{d_{j}}(t),\hat{p}_{d_{j}}(t))$ for each detector and $(\hat{q}_{n}(t),\hat{p}_{n}(t))$ for each field mode, where $j$ runs over all detectors and $n$ runs over all field modes.
+These coordinate and momentum operators satisfy the standard canonical commutation relations as follows: $[\hat{q}_{d_{i}}(t),\hat{p}_{d_{j}}(t)]=i\delta_{ij}$, $[\hat{q}_{n}(t),\hat{p}_{k}(t)]=i\delta_{nk}$.
 We organize these operators in a phase-space vector form as